-Humans pursue two types of mating strategies- long term and short term, and sometimes a combination of both.
+To understand why women have affairs, we need to first understand the different types of mating strategies that humans adopt.
+Humans pursue two types of mating strategies- long-term and short-term, and sometimes a combination of both.

 In this post, we discuss the costs and benefits to women who have short-term affairs.